 The earliest study reporting the efficacy of creatine in young athletes was performed on swimmers (Grindstaff et al., 1997).
 Eighteen male and female swimmers aged ~15yo were randomly assigned to one of two groups to ingest either 21 g/day of creatine or placebo over a period of 9 days.
-Significant improvements in repeat sprint performance were observed following creatine supplementation.
-Similar findings were seen for 16-yo competitive swimmers after 5-days of supplementation in swim performance and dynamic strength (Juhasz et al., 2009).
+Significant improvements in repeat sprint performance were observed creatine supplementation. following Similar findings were seen for 16-yo competitive swimmers after 5-days of supplementation in swim performance and dynamic strength (Juhasz et al., 2009).
 However, a similar study on ~16yo swimmers in which the creatine was taken over 28-days failed to show a significant benefit.

-In land-based sports, 7 days of creatine supplementation were found to improve soccer specific drills in ~16-yo male soccer players (Ostojic et al., 2004).
-Likewise, significant improvements in repeat sprint performance and dribbling abilities were observed in 7-day creatine supplemented 17-yo soccer players (Mohebbi et al., 2007), and more recently17-yo soccer players had significant improvements in power output following a low-dose creatine supplementation regimen (0.03 g/kg/day) for 7 days (Yanez-Silva et al., 2017).
+land-based sports, 7 days In supplementation found creatine were improve soccer specific drills in ~16-yo male soccer players (Ostojic et al., 2004).
+Likewise, significant improvements in repeat performance and dribbling abilities observed in 7-day creatine supplemented 17yo soccer players (Mohebbi et al., 2007), and recently17-yo soccer players significant improvements in power output following a low-dose creatine supplementation regimen (0.03 g/kg/day) for 7 days (Yanez-Silva et al., 2017).

 The evidence for effective creatine supplementation in adolescents is similar to efficacy for adults in appropriate sports.
-It is unlikely to prove beneficial for those who have not gone through puberty both from an ethical perspective but also from the point of view that pre-pubertal children do not appear to have well developed anaerobic energy producing systems.
+It is unlikely to prove beneficial for those who have not gone through puberty both from an ethical perspective but also from the point of view that pre-pubertal children do not appear to have well developed anaerobic producing systems.
 Post-pubertal adolescents could benefit as long as good eating habits are primarily undertaken, that parental guidance is provided, and that supervision from a qualified nutritionist is assured.